555vedant/555vedant/README.md

 ## What I Do
 - 🚀 Develop cool projects and share them here.
-- 📚 Learn new technology and skills.
+- 📚 Learn new technology , skills and solve complex problems.
 - 🌐 Contribute to open-source projects.

 ## Get in Touch